19th Annual Classical Translations Contest

-Students in all departments and programs (graduate and undergraduate) across the University of Michigan are invited to submit literary translations of texts from Latin, Ancient Greek, and Modern Greek.
+Every year, Contexts for Classics invites students in all departments and programs (graduate and undergraduate) across the University of Michigan to submit literary translations of texts from Latin, Ancient Greek, and Modern Greek.
 We know that there are many people inspired by the beauty of these languages who wish to render them more freely and creatively than classwork often involves.
 This contest is intended to highlight the work of students who are interested in the process of translation as a creative, intellectually meaningful enterprise.

 In spite of the difficult circumstances of the 2020 pandemic, the 19th annual contest received an exceptionally rich set of submissions.
 The panel of judges selected a total of five winning translations: two from graduate students, and three from undergraduates.
 These translations would normally be recited at the Department of Classical Studies' Phillips Prize ceremony, which unfortunately had to be canceled this year.
 Still, to celebrate our winners, and to share their creative work with our community, we have made their translations available to download below.

 Congratulations to the five students listed below.
 We now look forward to a special twentieth anniversary translation contest in winter term 2021.